Chartered Certified Accountants

 If assets are transferred to trustees, this is considered a disposal for capital gains tax purposes at market value but in many situations any capital gain arising can be deferred and passed on to the trustees.

-Gains made by trustees are chargeable at 20% from 2016/17 and onwards (28% for 2015/16 and earlier).
-There is an exception for residential property gains which continue to be charged at 28%.
+Gains made by trustees are chargeable at 20%.
+There is an exception for residential property gains are charged at 28%.